 To do:

-The road towards getting your PhD is not always an easy one.
-But you don’t have to go it alone!
-The PhD advisors at the Doctoral School are there to help you with problems regarding time management, supervision, loneliness, stress, insecurities… basically any problem that may occur during your PhD.
-If indicated, the PhD advisor will refer the PhD candidate to other authorities, such as the Amsterdam UMC Scientific Research Counsellor, a mediator or an external confidential counsellor.
+The road to obtaining your PhD can be challenging, but you don’t have to face it alone!
+The PhD advisors provide confidential support and coaching on personal challenges, stress, supervisor or team dynamics, workload, work-life balance, and project management.
+They are there to help with any issue during your PhD – big or small, work-related or not.
 Our PhD advisors Jordi and Mandy both have a PhD and a training in coaching.
 In one or more sessions they will use their experience to give you tools to tackle your problems.
 Contact them by sending an email to phdadvisor@amsterdamumc.nl

 Jordi Cabanas-Danés: “During my career as PhD candidate and later as postdoctoral fellow, I have always been interested in the persons behind the researchers, and what are the challenges they need to overcome.
 After completing my training as coach in 2019 I decided to join the Doctoral School as PhD advisor.
 During conversations my approach begins with genuinely listening and connecting in an accessible yet safe environment.
 Once your objective is clear, I will guide you further to discover your own unique tools to cross the bridge towards solutions.”